Black metal: First wave (1982–1990)

 Venom's second album, Black Metal, inspired the name of the genre.

 The term "black metal" was coined by the English band Venom with their second album Black Metal (1982).
 Playing a style of speed metal or proto-thrash metal, the album initiated the "first wave of black metal".
-The band introduced many tropes that became ubiquitous in the genre, such as blasphemous lyrics and imagery, as well as stage names, costumes and face paint.
+The band introduced many metaphors that became rampant in the genre, such as blasphemous lyrics and imagery, as well as stage names, costumes and face paint.
 During this "first wave" of bands, black metal and other extreme metal styles like death metal were not well-defined genres.

 Swiss band Hellhammer made "truly raw and brutal music" with Satanic lyrics, and became an important influence on black metal.
 They recorded three demos in 1983 and released an EP in April 1984.
 Hellhammer then transformed into Celtic Frost and released their first album, Morbid Tales, later that year.
 With their second album, To Mega Therion (1985), the band began to explore "more orchestral and experimental territories."
 In these first years, Celtic Frost was considered one of the world's most extreme and original metal bands, significantly influencing the black metal genre.

 Swedish band Bathory created "the blueprint for Scandinavian black metal" and have been described as "the biggest inspiration for the Norwegian black metal movement of the early nineties".
 Their songs first appeared on the compilation Scandinavian Metal Attack in March 1984, which drew much attention to the band, and they released their first album that October.
 Bathory's music was dark, raw, exceptionally fast, heavily distorted, and anti-Christian, and frontman Quorthon pioneered the shrieked vocals that later came to define black metal.
 Their third album Under the Sign of the Black Mark (1987) was described by journalist Dayal Patterson as creating "the black metal sound as we know it".